 Growing Up in the Arts

 Growing Up in the Arts provides weekly arts education instruction, including visual, performing or literary arts, to underserved youth in the Springfield region.
-We currently partner with Monarch Children’s Academy, Lighthouse Child Development Center, Boys and Girls Club Henderson Unit, and the Springfield Community Center.
+We currently partner with Monarch Children’s Academy, Boys and Girls Club Henderson Unit and Stalnaker Unit.

 Growing Up in the Arts is designed to instill cultural and academic confidence and a lifetime appreciation for the arts in area at-risk youth.
 The program is structured to give students a balance between hands-on exposure to several disciplines within each art form and the opportunity to experience live performances, art galleries and concerts.